loanmarket/career-ladder/Engineering.md

 - I don't rely on the Product Manager to define the roadmap and set objectives.
 I am constantly asking questions and looking for ways to improve our intentions.
 - I listen to the team but advocate for more.
 I look to change negative attitudes into positive plans of action.

-#### I am investing back into the business.
+#### I am investing back into Loan Market.

 - I am a trusted voice in Loan Market and my opinions and ideas carry some weight.
 - I am helping steer the public and private conversations within the business towards positive and productive outcomes.
-- I represent the interest of my team and the technology group as a while to the wider business.
+- I represent the interest of my team and the technology group as a whole to the wider business.
 - I am involved in initiatives beyond developing software.
 - I take time to reflect on our identity, our people and our culture, and the way in which we work.
 I think of ways in which we can improve ourselves, engage others to validate those ideas and then invest time in implementing them.